f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

 |image2_3|

-Review the JSON response, in this task we have requested a list of installed iApps from the BIG-IP, it has responded empty as nothing is installed yet.
+Review the JSON response, in this task we have requested a list of installed iApps from the BIG-IP, there are currently some default iApps installed which come pre-installed on the BIG-IP.

 |image2_4|